 - Stop the antibiotic infusion

-- Give 50 g adrenaline IV or 0.5mg IM.
+- Give 0.5mg IM adrenaline.
 If this truly is anaphylaxis (to an IV agent, in this case a penicillin) abrupt cardiovascular collapse is quite possible.
-Hence IV (using 0.5ml of a 10ml, 1:10,000 readily available syringe) is preferable to drawing up, giving and awaiting the response of IM adrenaline.
+If experienced and confident in its use, consider IV adrenaline.

 - Elevate the legs